chapel-lang/chapel/doc/rst/technotes/ioSerializers.rst

 as to make it slightly more convenient to call methods on the Serializer.

-The ``serializer`` argument does not necessarily need to be of the same type as ``writer.serializerType``, and simply needs to implement the Serializer API and must serialize in a compatible format with ``writer.serializerType``.
+The ``serializer`` argument does not necessarily need to be of the same type as ``writer.serializerType``.
+Instead, the argument simply needs to implement the Serializer API and must serialize in a compatible format with ``writer.serializerType``.
 This constraint exists to allow for child classes to pass helper objects created by Serializers to parent class ``serialize`` methods.
 See the :ref:`serializer inheritance<serializerInheritance>` section for more information.

 .. _io-serializer-user-API:

 The User-Facing Serializer API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The user-facing part of the Serializer API is intended to allow users to serialize their types in a format-agnostic way.
+This is done by invoking a variety of API methods, instead of printing specific characters for a specific format.

 The user-facing part of the Serializer API is much larger, and is designed to support serializing various "kinds" of types.
 In particular, the API currently